Face Mask Colour Collection

 Not directly, but there are still reasons to consider using one.
 Wearing a homemade cloth mask is more about keeping the virus in than keeping it out – in other words, protecting the people around you if you have coronavirus but aren’t showing symptoms.
 Equally, if others around you are wearing one, then that could help protect you.
 The idea is that the cloth will prevent the spread of droplets from your nose and mouth when you sneeze or cough.
 But experts are split on whether this is really effective.

-The latest advice from the UK government is that people in England, aged two and over, should wear a face-covering when in an enclosed public space such as in certain shops, or on public transport, where it’s hard to keep apart from other people.
+The latest policy from the UK government is that people in England, aged two and over, must wear a face-covering when in an enclosed public space such as in shops, or on public transport, where it’s hard to keep apart from other people.
 The aim of face-coverings is to help prevent the wearer from inadvertently spreading the disease – some people have no symptoms but can spread it.
 England’s Chief Medical Officer, Chris Whitty, has asked the public to stick to DIY homemade face-coverings or scarves, instead of medical and surgical masks that should be reserved for front-line carers.
 As devolved nations, Scotland, Wales and Northern Ireland are publishing their own advice on such restrictions.
-The public are already advised to wear masks in Scotland and Northern Ireland when in enclosed spaces such as shops, or on public transport.
+It is compulsory for people in Scotland to wear face coverings in shops and on public transport, and mask-wearing is also advised in Northern Ireland and Wales when in enclosed spaces.

 Most mask tutorials require relatively basic materials such as cloth, elastic, rubber bands or T-shirts.
 You should be able to source everything you need from sites like eBay.